 Ticket: To take the Gate of Heaven Tour, you will need to purchase a Porta del Cielo ticket.
 When you purchase this ticket, you will reserve your time slot in advance.
 This is a popular activity and we recommend reserving your time slot at least a week in advance, although even more time is better, since this is a popular thing to do in Siena.

-Hours of Operation: Hours vary by season, but in general the Gate of Heaven tour is offered from 10 am to 7 pm Monday through Saturday and from 1:30 pm to 6 pm on Sundays and public holidays.
+Hours of Operation: Hours vary by season, but in general the Gate of Heaven tour is offered from 10 am to 7 pm Monday through Saturday during peak season, with reduced hours in the off season, and from 1:30 pm to 6 pm on public holidays.
 The Gate of Heaven tours are offered from March 1 through January 6.
 Get updated hours for your visit here.

 The Oratory of San Bernardino